encyclopedia-of-code/tiny-graphics-js/README.md

 Use this library to learn graphics and WebGL.
 You will reduce the clutter and repetition that tends to plague beginner WebGL projects.

 The tiny-graphics-js library mainly excels in an educational setting by showing a compact but effective usage of WebGL commands.
 This project bridges the difficult gap that occurs once you've learned WebGL commands but still struggle with excessive setup code between steps.
-Tiny-graphics shows how to organize WebGL calls into a flexible program with reusable parts.
-With setup code out of the way, you can see your math more clearly, and focus on creativity.
+Tiny-graphics shows how to organize WebGL programs to be flexible with reusable parts.
+With setup code out of the way, you can see your math more clearly, while free to focus on creativity.

 This library is object oriented.
 The important code is in a single small file of around 500 lines.
 The other files supply utilities for common math operations in graphics, useful GUI tools, and demos.